YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 The controller needs to require the ``Models`` addon and use the method ``get`` from that addon to access a model.
-For example, for the controller shown below to get the model registered with the name ``TwitterSearchModel``, the ``Models`` addon is required and then used to access and use the the model.
+For example, for the controller shown below to get the model with the file name ``twitter.{affinity}.{selector}.js``, the ``Models`` addon is required and then used to access and use the the model.
+In our application, the file will be ``twitter.server.js``, but you could have a version for the client that uses the affinity ``client`` or you could have a model with a different selector that is chosen based on the context, which we'll learn about in `9.
+Handlebars, Templates, and Custom Views <09_custom_views.html>`_, when we use selectors to choose the appropriate template for a client, such as an iPhone template or an Android template.

 .. code-block:: javascript